jxxcarlson/jxxcarlson.io/_posts/2020-11-19-generative-art-music.md

 The three pieces below, *Duet*, *Nervous Chase*, and *Space Invaders*, were written using Paul Hudak's Haskell library, *Euterpea*.
 I've learned everything that went into these compositions from *The Haskell School of Music*, by Paul Hudak and Donya Quick, and also from [Donya Quick's website](http://donyaquick.com/) and other resources she has published on the web.

-**Comment.** Musical composition is, among other things, the art of balancing novelty, repetition, and structure.
-Pure randomness is fleetingly entertaining but not  musically satisfying.
-If it is used, it must be managed so as to yield a composition with some structure.  *Space Invasion* achieves this to an extent by the use of three lines, each played on different instruments, with a variety of entrance and exit points.

 #### Duet

 <audio controls>